How to go on exchange

 How to go on exchange?

-Before you can go on exchange, there are quite a few things students will have to think about.
+Before you can go on exchange, there are quite a few things you will have to think about.
 UCD Global is here to help & guide students along the way.
-In Autumn UCD Global hosts many talks & office hours to assist students with this decision-making process, and the further timeline to keep in mind can be found below.
-It is also important students review all considerations listed on this page to make sure they go on exchange well-prepared.
 Learn more by watching our information sessions which can be found below.

 Information Sessions